julurisaichandu/3DSubjectChatbot/README.md

 The Subject Chatbot helps the student to ask some basic questions about the given subject(I have considered AI and ML books for traning it).

 ## How to run it
-Project consists of both frontend react and backend flask components.
+The project consists of both frontend react and backend flask components.
 Below, you'll find explanations of the working of each folder, along with the commands to run the Python (backend) and React (frontend) applications.

 - run frontend react app
 ```